+BACCALAURÉAT GÉNÉRAL

+ÉPREUVE D'ENSEIGNEMENT DE SPÉCIALITÉ

+SESSION 2024

+LANGUES, LITTÉRATURES

+ET

-BACCALAURÉAT GÉNÉRAL ÉPREUVE D'ENSEIGNEMENT DE SPÉCIALITÉ SESSION 2024 LANGUES, LITTÉRATURES ET CULTURES ÉTRANGÈRES ET RÉGIONALES ANGLAIS Jeudi 20 juin 2024 Durée de l'épreuve : 3 heures 30 L'usage du dictionnaire unilingue non encyclopédique est autorisé.
+CULTURES ÉTRANGÈRES ET RÉGIONALES ANGLAIS

+Jeudi 20 juin 2024

+Durée de l'épreuve : 3 heures 30

+L'usage du dictionnaire unilingue non encyclopédique est autorisé.
 La calculatrice n'est pas autorisée.

 Dès que ce sujet vous est remis, assurez-vous qu'il est complet.

-Ce sujet comporte 9 pages numérotées de 1/9 à 9/9.
+Ce sujet comporte 9 pages numérotées de 1/9 à 9/9 dans la version originale et 15 pages numérotées de 1/15 à 15/15 dans la version en caractères agrandis.

 Le candidat traite au choix le sujet 1 ou le sujet 2.

 Il précisera sur la copie le numéro du sujet choisi.

+Répartition des points

+Synthèse 16 points

+Traduction ou transposition 4 points

+SUJET 1

-Répartition des points Synthèse 16 points Traduction ou transposition 4 points SUJET 1 Thématique : " Arts et débats d'idées " Partie 1 : Synthèse du dossier, en anglais (16 points) Prenez connaissance de la thématique ci-dessus et du dossier composé des documents A, B et C et répondez en anglais à la consigne suivante (500 mots environ) : Paying particular attention to the specificities of the three documents, show how they interact to reflect the ways in which artists are inspired by New York City.
-Partie 2 : Traduction, en français (4 points) Traduisez en français le passage suivant du document A (lignes 9 à 14) : A very thin little path had been cleared on Eighty-second Street between Lexington and Third, just wide enough for two able-bodied people to squeeze through.
+Thématique : " Arts et débats d'idées "

+Partie 1 : Synthèse du dossier, en anglais (16 points)

+Prenez connaissance de la thématique ci-dessus et du dossier composé des documents A, B et C et répondez en anglais à la consigne suivante (300 mots environ) :

+Paying particular attention to the specificities of the three documents, show how they interact to reflect the ways in which artists are inspired by New York City.

+Partie 2: Traduction, en français (4 points)

+Traduisez en français le passage suivant du document A (lignes 9 à 12) :

+A very thin little path had been cleared on Eighty-second Street between Lexington and Third, just wide enough for two able-bodied people to squeeze through.
 The snow was piled high on either side.
-A small canyon, really, in the middle of the footpath.
-On the street-a quiet street at the best of times, if anything can be quiet in New York-the cars were buried under drifts.
-The telegraph wires sagged.
-The underside of the tree branches appeared like brushstrokes on the air.
+A small canyon, really, in the middle of the footpath. [...]

+I saw her from a distance halfway down the block.

 Documents A and B are excerpts from the same collection of stories, in which some famous people write about their experience of New York City.

+Document A

+Colum McCann

+Writer

+10

-Document A Colum McCann Writer Arrived: 1982 5 20 30 [...]
+Arrived: 1982

+[...]
 But I truly fell in love with the city many years later, in the early 1990s, on my second stint, when I wasn't quite sure if I was meant to be here at all, and it was a quiet moment that did it for me, one of those little glancing shoulder-rubs that New York can deal out at any time of the day, in any season, in any weather, in any place-even on the fiercely unfashionable Upper East Side.

 It had snowed in the city.
 Two feet of it over the course of the night.
 It was the sort of snow that made the city temporarily magical, before all the horn-blowing and slush puddles and piles of dog crap crowning the melt.

 A very thin little path had been cleared on Eighty-second Street between Lexington and Third, just wide enough for two able-bodied people to squeeze through.
 The snow was piled high on either side.
-A small canyon, really, in the middle of the footpath.
-On the street-a quiet street at the best of times, if anything can be quiet in New York the cars were buried under drifts.
-The telegraph wires sagged.
-The underside of the tree branches appeared like brushstrokes on the air.
-Nothing moved.
-The brownstones 15 looked small against so much white.
-In the distance sounded a siren, but that was all, making the silence more complete.
+A small canyon, really, in the middle of the footpath. [...]

 I saw her from a distance halfway down the block.
 She was already bent into the day.
 She wore a headscarf.
 Her coat was old enough to have once been fashionable.
-She was pushing along a silver frame.
+She was pushing along a silver frame (1).
 Her walk was crude, slow, laborious.
 With her frame, she took the whole width of the alley.
 There was no place to pass her [...].

 As she got closer, I noticed her gloves were beautifully stencilled with little jewels.
 Her headscarf was pulled tight around her lined face.
 She shoved the silver frame over a small ridge of ice, walked the final feet, and stopped in front of me.

 The silence of strangers.